Atlas975/Notes/MediaCoding/ImageMatching/Laplacian_pyramid.md

 ___
 # Laplacian pyramid
 - Allows for the reconstruction of an image from using a [[Gaussian_pyramid|Gaussian pyramid]]
-- Has the benefit of being more memory efficient than storing the entire image at each step, instead saving a binary image containing the image residual
+- Has the benefit of being more memory efficient than storing the entire image at each step, instead saving a binary image containing the image residual for reconstruction

 ![[Pasted image 20240323212402.png|350|350]]